 Support from someone who has been there can make all the difference.
 Peer Connect is a free, confidential peer-to-peer support program that connects anyone touched by chordoma with another person whose experiences with chordoma are similar.
 Trained Peer Guides are available to support patients who are newly diagnosed, patients in active treatment, survivors, caregivers, family members, or friends.

-If you’re interested in talking to someone who has been through a similar experience all you need to do is contact a member of the Peer Connect team and we will do the rest.
+If you’re interested in talking to someone who has been through a similar experience all you need to do is register for our Peer Connect Program and we will do the rest.
 Once registered, we will match you with a trained guide who has had a similar cancer experience and who has had to face many of the same challenges that you now face.
 All guides are trained by experts to provide a listening ear, serve as a sounding board, and, if requested, suggest helpful information and resources.* The connection between you and your assigned guide may involve only a few phone calls, or it may develop into a longer relationship, whatever is most helpful for you.